cs374/parking/README.md

 Team 4: Parking Helpers
 Members: Cate Baker, Jacquelyn Hendricks, Grace Bailey, Alex Tran

+IMPORTANT NOTE: Don't run certain commands multiple times without resetting everything first.
+For example, if you run copy.sh multiple times without running createtables first to reset the tables, it will duplicate rows.

 This is how to set up the project step by step:

 1) Clone the repository with this command: